nikhilgawai/Floor-Detection-on-Jetson-Nano-2GB-/README.md

-#
+# Floor Detection on Jetson Nano 2GB Developer Kit using Yolov5.

-# Floor Detection on Yolov5 using Jetson Nano 2gb Developer Kit.
+#### Floor detection system which will detect the quality of Floor, identify whether

-Floor detection system which will detect the quality of Floor, identify whether its clean or unclean and then recommend the steps to take after identifying the property of the Floor.
+#### its clean or unclean and then recommend the steps to take after identifying the property of the Floor.

 ## Aim and Objectives

 ### Aim